Burwin/JsonCryption.Newtonsoft/README.md

 ```

 ### Future Plans
-JsonCryption is a baby and very open to PRs and more regular contributors.
+JsonCryption is open to PRs and more regular contributors.
 Feel free to reach out if you're interested in helping.

-There are a few things left to do in order to feel ready to release v1.0 (particularly a lot more testing), at which point we obviously need nuget packages.
-More to follow...
+Currently, I'm working mostly on implementing support for the very fast/efficient Utf8Json serializer.